Rangiriri NZ Wars army memorial

 Five years later, however, Rangiriri was the subject of a parliamentary question by Waikato MP John Whyte.
 The resulting report, submitted by Constable Hutchison on 5 July 1887, detailed the ‘most dilapidated’ condition of the cemetery.
 The fence was decayed and rotten, the headstones had fallen down and the cemetery was covered in weeds.

 One writer who visited the scene around this time described ‘wide gaps in the fence, and pigs roam[ing] at will over the graves.
 The simple memorials which the soldiers had placed over their dead comrades had rotted away beyond recognition; the whole place was a wilderness of furze and high fern.’
-The writer also alleged that funds voted by Parliament for repairs to military cemeteries during Sir George Grey’s tenure as Colonial Treasurer (and Premier) had been ‘diverted to the repair of roads and bridges’.
+The writer also alleged that funds voted by Parliament for repairs to military cemeteries during Sir George Grey’s tenure as Treasurer had been ‘diverted to the repair of roads and bridges’.

 This description closely resembles that by Constable Murray, a policeman from Hamilton East, who produced a more detailed report two months after Hutchison.
 On 1 September, he reported that the cemetery was completely overgrown with six-foot-high briars.
 The wooden slabs were rotten – most had fallen down, and only about half had legible inscriptions.